aldryn/aldryn-docs/docs/index.rst

 Welcome to Aldryn
 #################

-`Aldryn`_ is an easy-to-use and developer-friendly content management platform.
+`Aldryn`_ is a cloud-based platform for Django-based websites.

+At the heart of Aldryn is `django CMS`_, a powerful and extensible open-source web content management system, and a large and growing ecosystem of compatible applications.

-Aldryn has been designed to meet the needs of:
+Aldryn has been designed to meet the needs of three distinct groups of web professionals.

-* **web content creators**, who require an efficient and reliable way to produce content
+**Content creators**, who require an efficient and reliable way to produce content.

+django CMS and the numerous Addons that can be installed make Aldryn a powerful content creation platform.
+A number of Addons already exist in the Aldryn Marketplace, while developers can readily develop and deploy their own, from new or existing Django packages.

-* **agencies**, who work with multiple clients and content creators, and need to manage them all
+**Web agencies and designers**, who work with multiple clients and content creators, and need to manage them all.

+Typically they need to provide their clients with a site that the client can subsequently manage on their own.
+Aldryn provides flexible and effective ways of setting up sites so that an agency can then hand the, over to clients, while still being able to retain oversight if necessary.
+Future - or indeed continuous - development is possible, because Aldryn has been designed to be a platform as much for hosting and site management as for development.

-* **web developers**, who implement designs and create applications, and need a low-friction workflow for their deployment
+**Web application developers**, who implement designs and create applications, and need a low-friction workflow for their deployment.

-At the heart of Aldryn is `django CMS`_, a powerful and extensible open-source web content management system, and a large - and growing - ecosystem of compatible applications.
+Aldryn provides a fully-featured Django environment that can easily be recreated locally for development.

 The platform also provides: